 A 6-foot chain link fence with three rows of barbed wire at the top is a perfect choice for deterring climbing.
-A chain link fence can also be paired with other security features such as surveillance cameras and alarms (see below).
+A chain link fence can also be electrified for extra security and paired with other security features such as surveillance cameras and alarms (see below).
 On the plus side, chain link is an affordable and long-lasting security fence option.

 Aluminum is a popular choice for those who aren’t fans of chain link but don’t want to obstruct their view with a wood privacy fence.
 Pricing-wise, aluminum costs almost as much as vinyl.
 But compared to other metal fence materials, it’s the least expensive option besides chain link.
 Aluminum fences are also rust-resistant and require very little maintenance.
 This can help save on costs down the road.